MarcG-TUE/ParetoCalculator/README.md

 ------------------------------------------------------------------

-How do I use / install it?
+## How do I use / install it?

+### Dependencies

+_Which software dependencies does SDF3 have?_

+The ParetoCalculator needs the `libxml2` library to access XML files.
+This library is available in most Linux distributions and Windows and Linux versions can be downloaded from [www.libxml2.org](www.libxml2.org).

 ### On Windows

 (1) Open the solution file in Visual Studio

-(2) Build the solution and run the ParetoCalculatorUI project
+(2) Build the solution and run the `ParetoCalculatorUI` project

-(3) Use the calculator to run the examples in the test directory.
+(3) Use the calculator to run the examples in the `test` directory.

-Note that the project ParetoCalculatorLibrary creates a static library with all functionality for your own Pareto Algebra calculations
+Note that the project `ParetoCalculatorLibrary` creates a static library with all functionality for your own Pareto Algebra calculations

 See [README_WIN.md](README_WIN.md)

 ### On Linux

 The static library with all Pareto Algebra operations can be compiled with Linux/gcc.
-There is currently no example application for gcc to illustrate its use.
+The `ParetoCalculatorConsole` directory contains a small example application that uses the library.

 See [README_LINUX.md](README_LINUX.md)